Arkessler/CS2303_Prog5/README.txt

 There is a minor issue in the output of Stage 1 in that arrivals are printed out after item deliveries when both occurs at the same time.
+The output of Stage 1 is shown in testOut.txt

 Stage 2 has yet to be implemented.
 We've laid the groundwork for the code, shoppers are very similar to robots, they just have item lists.
 Items in this case are globalItems, which form the basis of the tree and hold Store locations.
 The shoppers'